-Some people say they are dolls but some people say they aren't.
-I believe trolls are dolls since they are jointed representations of human-like creatures meant for play.
-Dolls or not, Trolls are immensely popular with collectors and have been since their creation in the 1960s.
-These toys created a fad in the 60's, 70's and 90's.
-With the release of the new Trolls movie, their popularity is on the rise once again.
+Some people say they are just dolls but some people say they aren't.
+Trolls are more like dolls since they are jointed representations of human-like creatures meant for play.
+Dolls or not, trolls are immensely popular with collectors and have been since their creation in the 1960s.
+These toys created a fad in the 60s, 70s, and 90s.
+With the release of the Trolls movie in 2016, their popularity is on the rise once again.

 Troll dolls come in a range of sizes.
 You can find very tiny trolls at only two or three inches tall, up to very large trolls at 18 inches or so.
 Any troll at 12 inches or so is considered very large, with trolls over that considered gigantic.
 Large vintage trolls are generally much rarer than small vintage trolls.

 The company Dam Things was started by Thomas Dam, a Danish man who invented the original trolls.
 Dam, a woodcutter, made the first troll for his daughter out of wood when he was too poor to buy her a toy.
 Other children in the town soon wanted one so Dam started a company to make them out of plastic.
 Dam had some trouble with his copyright, which allowed many other companies to produced trolls and troll clones including Nyform, Reisler, Uneeda (Wishniks), and Playmates.

 Although troll production started in 1959, trolls became wildly popular in the 1960s when they had their peak of popularity.
 Trolls have gone in and out of production ever since.
 Today they are produced as both playthings and as collectibles by such companies as Nyform and even Dam Things (only in Denmark).